 The unit is involved in the full range of neonatal and general paediatric surgery.
 Specialist interests are:

-- pancreatic disease - endocrine and exocrine, including acute and chronic pancreatitis, PHHI (nesidioblastosis), islet transplantation
+- pancreatic disease - endocrine and exocrine pancreas, including acute/chronic pancreatitis, islet allo-transplantation, and islet auto-transplantation

-- day-case surgery - including orchidopexy, circumcision, inguinal herniotomy, neonatal tongue-tie
+- day-case surgery - the full range of general paediatric day case conditions, including orchidopexy, circumcision, inguinal herniotomy, neonatal tongue-tie